 Ongoing/Regular Property Management Fees

 Most property management fees include ongoing or regular charges.
-Regular property management fees cover the expected labor and expenses that are required to oversee and maintain properties, as well as managing tenants or tenant-related duties.
+Regular property management fees cover the expected labor and expenses required to oversee and maintain properties, as well as manage tenants or tenant-related duties.

 Regular property management fees include: